adonoho/DDGPreferences/Readme.md

 code up a custom preferences class for each app.
 My class, `DDGPreferences`, is an attempt to minimize the tedium by providing a very simple API to the NSUserDefaults class for both settings and custom preferences.
-In addition to `DDGPreferences`, I have included a set of standard logging macros, DDGMacros, and an example single view iOS app tying all of the pieces together.
+In addition to `DDGPreferences`, I have included a set of standard logging macros, `DDGMacros`, and an example single view iOS app tying all of the pieces together.

 ## The API